-- If agent downtime is not a concern, use the following steps to unload the AMF kernel driver: - Stop the agents that are registered with the AMF kernel driver.
-The amfstat command output lists the agents that are registered with AMF under the Registered Reapers section.
-See the amfstat manual page. - Stop the AMF kernel driver.
-See "To stop the AMF kernel driver" on page 93. - Start the agents. - If you want minimum downtime of the agents, use the following steps to unload the AMF kernel driver: - Run the following command to disable the AMF driver even if agents are still registered with it. - # amfconfig -Uof - Stop the AMF kernel driver.
-See "To stop the AMF kernel driver" on page 93.
+- 1 If agent downtime is not a concern, use the following steps to unload the AMF kernel driver: - Stop the agents that are registered with the AMF kernel driver.

+The $\tt amfstat$ command output lists the agents that are registered with AMF under the Registered Reapers section.

+See the ${\tt amfstat}$ manual page.

+- Stop the AMF kernel driver.
+See "To stop the AMF kernel driver" on page 85. - Start the agents. - 2 If you want minimum downtime of the agents, use the following steps to unload the AMF kernel driver: - Run the following command to disable the AMF driver even if agents are still registered with it.